brc7/brc7.github.io/_posts/2019-09-19-Visual-LSH.md

 MinHash is a LSH function for sets rather than for vectors.
 The probability that two sets collide under MinHash is equal to the Jaccard similarity of the sets, which is roughly a measure of how much the two sets overlap.
 The details are non-trivial and require an in-depth explanation that is beyond the scope of this post.
 However, we still wanted to mention MinHash since it is a powerful technique with many practical applications.

 ### References

+[1] Indyk, P., & Motwani, R. (1998, May).
+Approximate nearest neighbors: towards removing the curse of dimensionality.
+In *Proceedings of the thirtieth annual ACM symposium on Theory of computing* (pp. 604-613).
+ACM.

+[2] Li, P., Hastie, T. J., & Church, K. W. (2006, August).
+Very sparse random projections.
+In *Proceedings of the 12th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining* (pp. 287-296).
+ACM.

+[3] Achlioptas, D. (2001, May).
+Database-friendly random projections.
+In *Proceedings of the twentieth ACM SIGMOD-SIGACT-SIGART symposium on Principles of database systems* (pp. 274-281).
+ACM.

+[4] Datar, M., Immorlica, N., Indyk, P., & Mirrokni, V. S. (2004, June).
+Locality-sensitive hashing scheme based on p-stable distributions.
+In *Proceedings of the twentieth annual symposium on Computational geometry* (pp. 253-262).
+ACM.